Zipcoder/reveal-slides.tcus/md/intro-to-oop-four-pillars.md

 -
 ## Achieving Encapsulation
-* Achieved by grouping wrapping several data fields and methods in a single entity
+* Achieved by wrapping several data fields and methods in a single entity

 ```java
 public class Person {